-Entries for the One Photo Challenge are now being accepted, meaning this is your chance to share one photograph that tells a powerful story about architecture for the chance to win $2,500 and global recognition.
-Submit by the Early Entry Deadline of March 20th to get yourself in the running.
+Early Registrations for the next One Photo Challenge are now being accepted, giving aspiring architectural photographers the chance to share one photograph that tells a powerful story about architecture for the chance to win $2,500 and global recognition.
+The competition launches early in 2021, but it’s worth registering now to receive important updates and deadline reminders:

-To help you with your One Photo Challenge submissions, here are seven of the most frequent mishaps you should avoid.
+Traffic cones and wheelie bins are a bit of a distraction, to put it mildly.
+To help you with your One Photo Challenge submissions, here are seven more most frequent mishaps you should avoid in architectural photography.

 1. Shooting an image that is too broad or busy

 Composition is arguably the most important aspect of photography.
 Inexperienced photographers often fall into the trap of relying on wide shots in order to capture every possible element within an image.
 Before shooting, you should consider what your photograph is attempting to convey within a space, and then decide what features or details to focus your lens on.
 Also, don’t be afraid to incorporate negative space into your photography, as this can give a composition extra strength.

 2. Shooting only “iconic” buildings